Aditya151196/ineuronindustryready/README.md

-## This is the GIT tutorials by Aditya
+## This is the amazing GIT tutorials by Aditya
-## Introduction to GIT features
+## Introduction to GIT features asdfg
+## This is written in developer2 branch and changes made by developer2